kyonifer/koma/README.md

 - Create a scientific programming environment for Kotlin that is friendly and easy to use for people used to NumPy or MATLAB
-- Support polyglot usage from Kotlin, Java, other JVM languages, and foreign interop with from Python or MATLAB
+- Support polyglot usage from Kotlin, Java, and other JVM languages, as well as foreign interop with Python or MATLAB code
-- Use pluggable back-ends to offload the actual computation and interop with libraries expecting to work with another matrix library
+- Use pluggable back-ends to offload the actual computation to pre-existing libraries
 - Use code already written by other projects where possible to avoid duplication

 ## Features

 Golem has two components: A set of flat functions which mimic the behavior of NumPy/MATLAB, and an underlying object oriented hierarchy which dispatch those function calls.
-The flat functions are in the top-level files [here](golem-core/src/golem/) while the matrix implementations are [here](golem-core/src/golem/matrix/).
+The flat functions are in the top-level files [here](golem-core/src/golem/) and the underlying matrix implementations use the interfaces defined [here](golem-core/src/golem/matrix/).
 It is easiest to get up to speed on Golem by reading through the available top-level functions.

 We currently have: